vuori/weasel-pageant/README.md

       -r, --reuse    Allow to reuse an existing -a SOCKET.
       -H, --helper   Path to the Win32 helper binary (default: /mnt/c/Program Files/weasel-pageant/helper.exe).
       -t TIME        Limit key lifetime in seconds (not supported by Pageant).
+      -b             Do not exit when tty closes (only use on Windows 10 version 1809 and newer).

 By default, the Win32 helper will be searched for in the same directory where `weasel-pageant` is stored.
 If you have placed it elsewhere, the `-H` flag can be used to set the location.